 Predictions

 Álex Palou makes it three consecutive victories and three consecutive podium finishes at Mid-Ohio, and the championship will feel out of hand before we even hit July 4.
 Team Penske does not win pole position.
-No Andretti Autosport driver will hit another Andretti Autosport driver, but an Andretti Autosport drive will make contact with another car at some point during this race.
+No Andretti Autosport driver will hit another Andretti Autosport driver, but an Andretti Autosport driver will make contact with another car at some point during this race.
 Every McLaren will see the checkered flag and at least two of those cars start in the top six.
 There will be fewer than three cautions in this race.
 The Antipodean finishing order will be Scott Dixon, Will Power, Marcus Armstrong and Scott McLaughlin.
 The Scandinavian finishing order will be Felix Rosenqvist, Christian Lundgaard, Marcus Ericsson and Benjamin Pedersen.
 An American will finish on the podium.
 Dale Coyne Racing has a top twenty finisher.
 Sleeper: Kyle Kirkwood.